mouseless/baked/README.md

 ![](https://raw.githubusercontent.com/mouseless/baked/main/docs/.theme/public/logo-readme.png)

-Baked (Objects) is an opinionated framework for .NET in backend and Nuxt in frontend.
+Baked is an opinionated framework for .NET in backend and Nuxt in frontend.

 It proposes well designed conventions to help you express your application